MuhammedBuyukkinaci/Django-CRM-Project/README.md

 50) Add agents to templates/navbar.html

 51) A user is either an agent or an organizer.
 Add is_organisor and is_agent fields to User class in leads/models.py .
 Then makemigrations and migrate.
+We don't want agents to see other agents in the navbar.
+To do this, update templates/navbar.html to show only leads.
+Organisors can only see leads and agents together.

+52) Create agents/mixins.py and fill its contents.
+Replace LoginRequiredMixin with OrganisorAndLoginRequiredMixin in agents/views.py

+53) Leads are going to load into the system and the organisor is going to assign it to agents.
+Agents are only able to see their leads and manage their leads.
+Therefore, agents aren't able to create a lead or delete a lead or update a lead.
+Agents can only see the list of their leads and the details.
+Replace LoginRequiredMixin with OrganisorAndLoginRequiredMixin for LeadCreateView, LeadUpdateView, LeadDeleteView in leads/views.py.

+54) Creating a lead is only possible for organisors, not for agents.
+Therefore, change leads/templates/leads/lead_list.html not to view "Create a new lead" for agents.

+55) Update agent attribute of Lead class in leads/models.py to have null values in case related agent is deleted etc.

+56) Add organisation attribute to Lead class in leads/models.py because agent may be null but ogranisation shouldn't be null.
+Then makemigrations with option 1 and migrate.

+57) Update get_queryset method of Classes in leads/views.py